 February 8–May 3, 2020 | Fifth Third Gallery

 Co-organized by the Brandywine River Museum of Art in Chadds Ford, Pennsylvania, and the Portland Museum of Art in Maine, this exhibition showcases approximately 50 large-scale paintings by N. C. Wyeth (1882–1945), the patriarch of one of America’s most prominent artistic families.
-Many of Wyeth’s grand images bring to life stories in Treasure Island, The Last of the Mohicans, The Boy’s King Arthur, and Rip Van Winkle—books published as part of Charles Scribner’s Sons Illustrated Classics series that are still well-known today.
+Many of Wyeth’s grand images bring to life the stories of Treasure Island, The Last of the Mohicans, and The Boy’s King Arthur—books published as part of Charles Scribner’s Sons Illustrated Classics series that are still well-known today.
 Despite his fame as an illustrator, however, Wyeth deserves much greater appreciation for his little-known fine art paintings.
 Thus, New Perspectives revises his reputation by also highlighting his private work, which reveals Wyeth’s love of nature and the contemporary American scene.READ MORE

 Magic & Melodrama: Cincinnati Posters from the Gilded Age